Benjamin William Page: Mediterranean campaigns

 Page continued to command Hobart until 27 February 1797 when he was given acting command of the frigate HMS Orpheus after her captain died on station.
 His command was made permanent with his promotion to post captain on 22 December of the same year, and he stayed in the East Indies with Orpheus until he was ordered home to England, his health having severely declined, in August 1798.
 Having regained his health, Page was appointed to the ship of the line HMS Inflexible on 21 January 1800.
 The ship was armed en flute as a troopship throughout his command, with only the guns on her upper deck remaining in situ and a large portion of her crew having been removed.
 Inflexible sailed with a part of the 17th Regiment of Foot on board on 8 April in a troop convoy which Page was senior officer of.
 They sailed to the Mediterranean Sea and landed their soldiers at Minorca on 13 May, after which Inflexible was employed as a storeship on the blockade of Genoa.
 Genoa surrendered on 4 June but the day before Page and Inflexible had been sent from the blockade on a special service to Leghorn, meaning that as previously at Amboyna he was deprived of any prize money resulting from the success.
 Page then assisted in taking the injured and unwell men among the surrendered French soldiers to Antibes.

 Inflexible returned to England with a large convoy on 4 August.
 Page was ordered back to the Mediterranean to give sealed orders to Admiral Lord Keith in September.
 Having done so Keith embarked a portion of a battalion of the 42nd Regiment of Foot on board Inflexible.
 These troops were intended for the fight against the French campaign in Egypt and Syria, and on 8 March 1801 Page landed them as part of the Battle of Abukir that saw Britain establish a military presence in Egypt.
 Having done her duty as a troopship, Inflexible was then attached to the force implementing the blockade of Alexandria.
-Page was detached from the blockade when Cairo fell in June to take command of the convoy conveying the 13,556 surrendered French soldiers to Marseilles, and when Alexandria fell in August Page had still not returned from his mission, thus missing out on prize money from a victory for the third time.
+Page was detached from the blockade when Cairo fell in June to take command of the convoy conveying the 13,556 surrendered French soldiers to Marseille, and when Alexandria fell in August Page had still not returned from his mission, thus missing out on prize money from a victory for the third time.
 Despite this Page was one of the naval officers chosen to be rewarded for his service in the campaign by the Ottoman Empire, and on 8 October he and a number of other officers were created Knights of the Order of the Crescent by Küçük Hüseyin Pasha in an extravagant ceremony.
 After this he sailed Inflexible home carrying Major-General Sir Eyre Coote and the 1st Battalion of the 3rd Regiment of Guards.
 He left Inflexible in February 1802, as the Peace of Amiens began, and went on half pay.